 In the end, it is important to never give up.
 Do not give up on this year to look forward to the next year already–that’s a waste of the next six months.
 Also, remember what I said in my New Year’s Resolutions post?
 You can’t think of it as the starting line–you have to start in advance.
 These aren’t concrete lines and time is a construct; don’t let them decide when you’ll start trying and when you’ll stop.
 You must always try.
 You must never stop.

 If you’re feeling defeated already, here’s my virtual slap in the face.
 Let me shake your shoulders (with love) as I scream (with love), “Pull yourself together, man!
 Do not give up yet!
 Now get to it!”
-Proceeds to slap butt like coaches do to their players on the field (that was the last one because, well, this post is over).
+Proceeds to slap butt like coaches do to their players on the field.

 Really and truly shake off that panicky feeling that comes with thinking so much time has passed and you made no progress in life.
 Life as a whole is a journey.
 It isn’t a race.
 There are no deadlines.
 It’s all about you and how much you want to accomplish something and whether you’ll give up on it in the end.

-Yes, it scares me that it’s already July.
-I feel more behind on life than ever, but I also feel like I am being pushed from behind and all I can do is keep my legs moving so I don’t fall over.
+Yes, my heart does fall a bit now that the year is halfway over.
+I still feel a bit behind on life, but I also feel like I am being pushed from behind and all I can do is keep my legs moving so I don’t fall over.
 Movement is key.
 Keep on moving and then let that momentum carry you forward.
 Once you stop moving, you will fall backwards.
 And that is scarier than any mid-year crisis.
 Stay strong!